gviacava-code/CommonTasksAutomation/README.md

 # CommonTasksAutomation
-Python scripting to automate tasks such as data scraping, data processing, file manipulation, and automation of software tasks, using libraries such as Selenium, Pandas, and openpyxl.
-Looking forward to increasing efficiency, reducing errors, and saving time.
+Programming or scripting to automate repetitive or time-consuming tasks that would typically be done manually using a software application.
+This can include tasks such as data entry, data manipulation, report generation, file management, or even actions within a specific software application like web scraping, sending emails, automated testing, scheduling tasks, and more.
+The goal  is to improve efficiency, reduce errors and save time.